MadMatcher/MadLib/docs/madlib-technical-guide.md

 feature_vectors_df = load_dataframe(path=str(Path(__file__).parent / 'feature_vectors_df.parquet'), df_type='sparkdf')
 ```
-This will load in the feature vectors dataframe from the 'feature_vectors_df.parquet' file in the directory where your Python script lives (using spark-submit) on your master node.
+This will load in the feature vectors dataframe from the 'feature_vectors_df.parquet' file in the directory where your Python script lives on your master node.

 ### Built-in Labeler Classes